spncrhrstn/spencerharston.com/src/now.md

 My wife and I are watching the new Kristen Bell show on Netflix, _Nobody Wants This_.
 Two episodes in, and honestly, I find it pretty great.

 Final season of _The Umbrella Academy_ dropped a few weeks ago, so I'm finishing that up.

-I'm also on the hunt for the adaptations of some of the book I read (namely _Under the Dome_) but I may just have to shell out for a temporary subscription to some random streaming site.

 ## Playing